MarketStat/pandas-challenge/README.md

 **Purpose**

-THe purpose of this assignment is to analyze school data and determine the best types of schools and any factors that affect them.
+The purpose of this assignment is to analyze school data and determine the best types of schools and any factors that affect them.

 **Conclusions and Final Analysis**